Vĩnh Xương

-Vĩnh Xương is a rural commune (xã) and village of the Tân Châu District of An Giang Province, Vietnam.
+Vĩnh Xương is a rural commune (xã) and village of An Giang Province, Vietnam.

 International border gate

 Vĩnh Xương is the location of an international border crossing with Cambodia, with the official name Sông Tiền.
 Its counterpart across the border is Khaorm Sam Nor Kaoh Roka border gate, Kandal Province, Cambodia.
 Besides conventional Vietnamese visas, this border crossing is also listed as a Vietnamese Evisa entry point for foreigners.